benoitseron/BosonSampling.jl/docs/src/tutorial/basic_usage.md

      └────────┴────────┘

 ## OutputMeasurement

+Now consider what you want to observe, in this numerical experiment.
+If looking at the case of a single output, we would use an [`OutputMeasurement`](@ref) type called [`FockDetection`](@ref).
+Other types are currently defined such as [`PartitionCount`](@ref), which would evaluate the probability of finding a photon count in a partition of the output modes.

 Similary to the definition of the [`Input`](@ref), it is also possible to define an output configuration from a [`ModeOccupation`](@ref)